Anxiety treatment with Chinese medicine

 Western medicine also breaks anxiety down into a number of sub-categories like Generalised Anxiety Disorder, Obsessive Compulsive Disorder (OCD), Phobias, Panic Disorder, and Post-traumatic Stress Disorder (PTSD).

 Fortunately these categories aren’t so relevant to a Chinese medicine treatment.
-We use a completely separate system to assess and diagnose anxiety.
+We use a completely separate system to assess and diagnose what we’re presented with.

 How does Chinese medicine understand anxiety?